GoodSync Connect Manual

 EMail = "my@user.id"

-Email of GoodSync User.
+Email address of the Server User.

 PasswordProt = "AQA..."

-Password of GoodSync user, encrypted by local OS per-machine encryption, cannot be copied to other computers.
+The password of the GoodSync user, encrypted by local OS per-machine encryption, cannot be copied to other computers.
+Applies only to Windows and macOS.

 ComputerId = "gs-server-id"